AI in crypto

 Weak AI is used for algorithmic (procedure for solving a problem), decisions based on sensory information and for expert systems (AI that reasons like an expert in a particular field) and the like.
 A human also uses algorithms for all events he expects.
 Pattern recognition allows him to make decisions at lightning speed, so he does not have to think about everything.
 Only when there is an unexpected event will he have to consciously start thinking about what to do.

-Transhumanists see AI increasing intelligence to such an extent that it will surpass humans in this respect.
+Transhumanists see in AI the increase of intelligence to such an extent that it will surpass humans in this respect.
 Through deep learning, it may be that computers will surpass humans in a lot of areas.

-The dangers of AI are fairly obvious, although it is difficult to make policy on this, as we have seen recently with all the fake videos, self-driving cars and copyright infringement.
+The dangers of AI are fairly obvious, although it is difficult to make policy on it, as we have seen lately with all the fake videos, self-driving cars and copyright infringement.

-AI has been around for about 50 years.
+AI has been around for around 50 years.

 The purpose of AI

-The goal of AI is to let software or machines solve problems independently, which used to require a human or less powerful machine to do so.
+The goal of AI is to let software or machines solve problems on their own, which used to require a human or less powerful machine to do.

 How does AI work

-For instance, you have simple temperature gauges, which can then use this sensory information to control all kinds of other devices.
-If you connect such a machine to the Meteorological Institute, it can pass on these temperatures to the outside world.
+So you have simple temperature gauges, which can then use this sensory information to control all kinds of other devices.
+If you connect such a machine to the Meteorological Institute, it can transmit these temperatures to the outside world.
 If it communicates the temperature to the Ministry of Health, it can issue a warning to apply sunscreen.

 If you feed a chess program all the positions that have ever appeared on a board and program it to make the best possible move, it is still a fairly simple program.
 Pattern recognition is necessary to come up with the best move, but computers are excellent at pattern recognition.
-It was therefore only a matter of time before the computer had learned to beat a world champion, even though it needed quite a few extra chips to deploy its brute force (excluding all possibilities 1 by 1).
+Therefore, it was only a matter of time before the computer learned to beat a world champion, although it needed a good number of extra chips to use its brute force (excluding all possibilities 1 by 1).

 Machine learning

 Which brings us to the next point: machine learning.
-A machine can learn, based on what it has "experienced", to stop doing certain things and do other things.
+A machine can learn, based on what it has "experienced," not to do certain things anymore and to do other things.
 Or it can predict or "reason out" the next step in a sequence based on algorithms.
-For instance, it is no coincidence that as a suggestion at YouTube, if you have just listened to "Hotel California", the next thing you are presented with is also a song by the Eagles or a song similar to it.
+For example, it is no coincidence that as a suggestion at YouTube, if you have just listened to "Hotel California," the next thing you are presented with is also a song by the Eagles or a song similar to it.

-With machine learning, YouTube's algorithm not only provides you with similar songs and artists, but also completely autonomously delivers a playlist of many songs you have played.
-One drawback of these algorithms is that you run into a kind of trap: you get more and more of the same.
-The best-known form of this is the Fable Fish Trap.
-You read about one conspiracy theory and before you know it you are reading one nonsense after the other and start believing in it on top of it!
+With machine learning, YouTube's algorithm not only provides you with similar songs and artists, but also completely autonomously produces a playlist of many songs you have played.
+One disadvantage of these algorithms is that you walk into a kind of trap: you get more and more of the same.
+The best-known form of this is the Fabeltjesfuik.
+You read about one conspiracy theory and before you know it you are reading one nonsense after another and you start believing in it!

-The purpose of machine learning is to automate decision-making and create value faster through higher productivity, such as on a DAO (decentralized autonomous organization).
+The goal of machine learning is to automate decision making and create value faster through higher productivity, such as on a DAO (decentralized autonomous organization).

 You can see this "behavior" on many sites.
-You will find it on Facebook, Google and on any platform that uses cookies to use your preferences as "fodder" for machines that get to know you as a person.
-These machines sometimes know better who you are and what you will do next than yourself.
+You'll find it on Facebook, Google and any platform that uses cookies to use your preferences as "fodder" for machines that get to know you as a person.
+These machines sometimes know who you are and what you will do as your next step better than yourself.
 There is something intrusive and creepy about that, yes.

 The fear of AI

-We've seen enough films by now to wrap our heads around it.
+We've seen enough movies by now to wrap our heads around it.
 Should we be afraid of AI?
-The answer is yes and no, if it is up to us.
+The answer is yes and no, if it's up to us.

 No, because humans are smart enough to control AI.
 At least, for now!

-Moreover, AI is darn handy in many ways and can take huge amounts of work off humans' hands.
+Moreover, AI is darn handy in many ways and can take enormous amounts of work off the hands of humans.

-AI can also grant humanity insights we would never think of.
+AI can also give humanity insights we would never think of.

-Yes, because AI can surpass us by far within a very short time.
-All that is necessary to surpass us in terms of computing power is a larger CPU than us.
+Yes, because AI can far surpass us within a very short time.
+The only thing necessary to surpass us in terms of computing power is a larger CPU than us.
 That's a piece of cake.
-Well, a piece of a wedding cake, that is.
+Well, from a few hundred euros then.

-Surpassing humans as a whole will be a lot harder.
-Not only computing power, but also feeling, dexterity, intuition and self-awareness make humans more than machines.
+Surpassing man as a whole will be a lot more difficult.
+Not only computing power, but also feeling, dexterity, intuition and self-awareness make man more than a machine.

-But what if, besides higher computing power, we also give a machine legs, make it self-aware, make it self-learning and teach it to link between things?
-Well, that leaves only sensation, which may really be attributed to living beings after all.
+But what if, in addition to higher computing power, we also give a machine legs, make it self-aware, make it self-learning and teach it to link between things?
+Well, that leaves only sensation, which after all may really be attributed to living beings.
 You cannot process pain and pleasure mechanically.

-As far as we are concerned, you should not build a super machine that can do everything that a human can also do, except feel.
-Have you ever wondered why we don't hear anything from other civilisations in the universe?
-This could be one of the reasons.
+As far as we are concerned, don't build a super machine that can do everything that a human can also do, except feel.
+Have you ever wondered why we don't hear anything from other civilizations in the universe?
+This may be one of the reasons.

 AI and blockchain

-Blockchain has a number of important features that come in handy for AI distribution.
-For instance, blockchain is decentralized, so there is no centralization of power, the middleman is eliminated.
-AI can thus become more available to the general public, without a small number of mega-corporations taking all the power.
+Blockchain has several important properties that come in handy in the distribution of AI.
+For example, blockchain is decentralized, so there is no centralization of power, the middleman is eliminated.
+In this way, AI can become more available to the general public without a small number of mega-corporations taking all the power right away.

 Blockchain is also trustless, meaning that anyone can participate.
-Furthermore, it is borderless, blockchains have no nationality.
-As a result, any AI solution can step into any blockchain.
+Furthermore, it is borderless; blockchains have no nationality.
+As a result, any AI solution can get into any blockchain.

-A blockchain is always online, as validators that maintain the network and have the entire distributed database are spread all over the world.
-This allows AI to take advantage of this and always be online and working continuously on.
+A blockchain is always online because validators that maintain the network and have the entire distributed database are spread around the world.
+This is what AI can take advantage of and always be online and working through.

 Blockchain is very secure by design and does not use a single point of failure, virtually eliminating corruption or hardware failure.
 AI can therefore safely continue working on whatever it is doing.

-AI can detect irregularities on a blockchain, thus increasing security.
+AI can detect irregularities on a blockchain, increasing security.

 Blockchain is immutable when captured by validators.
-This can be important for AI in relation to censorship.
+This may be important for AI in relation to censorship.

-There are also some tricky things related to AI and blockchain working together:
+There are also some tricky things related to the collaboration between AI and blockchain:

 Blockchain is anonymous.
-If AI runs its course on a blockchain, it can run into problems with rule-makers like politicians.
+If AI runs its course on a blockchain it could cause problems with rule makers like politicians.
 If you don't know what those things are doing on a blockchain or they don't like it, politicians may well pull the plug on it.

 Blockchain stores data and AI processes it.
-It is not certain that the processed data will also fit into a blockchain.
+There is no guarantee that the processed data will fit into a blockchain.
 God knows what AI coughs up when it starts processing data.
 It also has to be usable and processable.
-Self-learning AI can make a blockchain huge in a very short time by having to add something every time AI makes a small step.
+Self-learning AI can make a blockchain huge in a very short time by having to add something each time AI makes a small step.
 However, all these small chunks of information must be stored on the blockchain.
-Possibly this could still be solved with sidechains or the like, but with AI these can be quickly full again and stagnate.
-Another solution is backwards compatible Virtual Machines, but that could get in the way of the blockchain idea.
+Possibly this can still be solved with sidechains or so, but those can be so full and stagnant with AI again.
+Another solution is backwards compatible Virtual Machines, but that could again get in the way of the idea of a blockchain.

-Blockchain has problems with scalability.
-Once there is a lot of interaction with validators, the network can get overloaded and become slow and expensive.
-Since AI wants to be as fast as possible in relation to processing speed, this could cause major application difficulties.
-This last point in particular is essential for the marriage between AI and blockchain, as it is hard to match the infinity of an AI with the limited scalability of a blockchain.
+Blockchain has scalability issues.
+Once there is a lot of interaction with validators, the network can become overloaded and slow and expensive.
+Since AI wants to be as fast as possible because of processing speed, this could cause major application difficulties.
+Especially this last point is essential for the marriage between AI and blockchain, because it is hard to couple an infinite AI with the limited scalability of a blockchain.

 Another issue is the lack of hardware.
-AI uses a huge amount of GPU power.
-There must be enough GPUs on the market, otherwise things will stagnate.
+AI uses an enormous amount of GPU power.
+There must be enough GPUs on the market then, or things will stagnate.

 What is AI used for?